QubesOS/qubes-doc/user/how-to-guides/backup-emergency-restore-v4.md

         [user@restore ~]$ sudo dnf install rpmdevtools

- 5. Extract the `scrypt` binary from the RPM.
+ 5. Extract the `scrypt` binary from the RPM and make it conveniently available.

         [user@restore ~]$ rpmdev-extract scrypt-*.rpm
+        [user@restore ~]$ alias scrypt="$PWD/scrypt-*/usr/bin/scrypt"

 ## Emergency recovery instructions

 **Note:** In the following example, the backup file is both *encrypted* and *compressed*.

- 1. (Optional) If you're working with binaries that you saved with your backup, such as `scrypt`, you can make things easier by aliasing those binaries now, e.g.,

-        [user@restore ~]$ alias scrypt="$PWD/scrypt-*/usr/bin/scrypt"

- 2. Untar the main backup file.
+ 1. Untar the backup metadata from the main backup file.

-        [user@restore ~]$ tar -i -xvf qubes-backup-2015-06-05T123456
+        [user@restore ~]$ tar -i -xvf qubes-backup-2015-06-05T123456 \
+            backup-header backup-header.hmac qubes.xml.000.enc
         backup-header
         backup-header.hmac
         qubes.xml.000.enc
-        vm1/private.img.000.enc
-        vm1/private.img.001.enc
-        vm1/private.img.002.enc
-        vm1/icon.png.000.enc
-        vm1/firewall.xml.000.enc
-        vm1/whitelisted-appmenus.list.000.enc
-        dom0-home/dom0user.000.enc

- 3. Set the backup passphrase environment variable.
+ 2. Set the backup passphrase environment variable.
 While this isn't strictly required, it will be handy later and will avoid saving the passphrase in the shell's history.

         [user@restore ~]$ read -r backup_pass

- 4. Verify the integrity of `backup-header`.
-For compatibility reasons, `backup-header.hmac` is an encrypted *and integrity protected* version of `backup-header`.
+ 3. Verify the integrity of `backup-header` using `backup-header.hmac` (an encrypted *and integrity protected* version of `backup-header`).

         [user@restore ~]$ set +H
         [user@restore ~]$ echo "backup-header!$backup_pass" |\